Hadeed711/Iris_classification/README.md

 ## Author

 **Hadeed Ahmad**
-Student at University of Agriculture — Interested in Data Science, ML, and AI.
+Student at University of Agriculture,Faisalabad — Interested in Data Science, ML, and AI.